-The five days promise to be full ones.
-The days start with a morning press gaggle, at which time the students will be advised of the final schedule and drop-in/call-in guests.
-Action then moves into the newsroom, where work will continue on the conference’s on-line newspaper.
-The middle of the day is devoted to briefings, which are followed by dinner at the Press Club and "Off-the-Record" conversations on issues, personalities and careers with state and national media and political figures.
+The days start with a morning editorial meeting, at which time the students are advised of the final schedule and drop-in/call-in guests.
+Action then moves into the newsroom, where work continues on the conference’s on-line newspaper, and pre-production meetings are held to plan for the final day’s livestream show.
+The middle of the day is devoted to briefings, followed by dinner at the Press Club and "Off-the-Record" conversations on issues, personalities and careers with state and national media and political figures.

 The students are here to learn.
-They will be assigned to a beat, working the conference as reporters, producers, bloggers, photographers, and videographers for print and electronic media.
-Students will work on stories, complete interviews, and wrap up news packages under the guidance of experienced faculty and university students.
+They will be assigned to a beat, working the conference as reporters, producers, podcasters, photographers, and videographers for print and electronic media.
+Students will work on stories, complete interviews, and wrap up news packages under the guidance of visiting professionals, experienced faculty and university students.
 The Fitzwater Center Briefings, the conference’s on-line newspaper, will showcase each student’s work.
-In addition, the world will be able to log onto the web and watch a Fitzcast of "The Presidency and The Press: The Week in Review”.
+In addition, the world will be able to log onto the web and watch a Fitzcast of "The Presidency and The Press: The Week in Review.”